Information for IAM Student Employees

 Hours And Payment

+Student workers may be scheduled for a maximum of 8 hours in a day, 20 hours in a week.
 Employees are paid by the hour, not by salary.
-Hours are recorded via the Workers App.
-A time sheet of all your punch times for the pay-period is available in the app, and you are expected to review it before time sheets are due.
+Hours are recorded via the Workerz App and / or a biometric time clock.
+A time sheet of all your punch times for the pay-period is available in the app, and you are expected to review it for accuracy before time sheets are due.
 If you are not present for any part of your shift, you will not be paid for that time.
 If you punch in for hours outside of your shift, you will not be paid for those hours without the prior approval of a Supervisor.
-All such special arrangements must be documented with an email stating the terms agreed upon and sent to a Supervisor.
-Student workers may be scheduled for a maximum of 8 hours in a day, 20 hours in a week.
+All such "special arrangements" must be documented with an email stating the terms agreed upon and sent to a Supervisor.
+Any discrepancy between what you enter into the MYC time sheet and the Workerz app or time clock must be explained via an email to a Supervisor.
+Any deviation from the student employee's normal scheduled shifts must be explained via an email to a Supervisor.

 Payroll and Paychecks

 Employees must complete payroll processing before logging any hours.

 The college no longer offers checks, so students must sign up for direct deposit.

 - Log into Oasis and click on "Payroll Information – Student Workers" located in the panel on the left-hand side.